Esri/arcgis-runtime-samples-ios/WebmapSample/README.md

 2) The webmap is private and requires credentials to permit access.
 However, all webmap layers use publicly accessible services.

 3) The webmap is private.
-Some layers use secured services.
-These services can be accessed using the same credentails as the web map.
+Some layers use secured services which can be accessed using the same credentails as the web map.

 4) The webmap is private.
-Some layers use secured services.
-These services require a different set of credentials to permit access.
+Some layers use secured services which require a different set of credentials to permit access.